+U.S. History (H15420)

+or

-.
-U.S. History (H15420) or U.S. History Dual Credit (H1542D)
+U.S. History Dual Credit (H1542D)

-Dual Credit: HIST152 Purdue University Calumet
+Dual Credit: HIST152 Purdue University Northwest

 U.S. History is the study of the United States from the 1850s to today.
 Emphasis is given to twentieth century events and policies as well as their consequences.
 This class is required for graduation and must be taken during the junior year.
-Juniors and Seniors may be eligible to take this course as dual credit through Purdue University Calumet and earn college credit while satisfying the Indiana state requirements.
+Juniors and Seniors may be eligible to take this course as dual credit through Purdue University Northwest and earn college credit while satisfying the Indiana state requirements.

-U.S. Government (H15400) or U.S. Government Dual Credit (H1540D)
+U.S. Government (H15400)